gregv12/fluxtion-server/docs/guide/overview.md

-# Fluxtion Server: Concepts, Architecture, and Usage
+# Mongoose server: Concepts, Architecture, and Usage

-This document provides a deeper overview of Fluxtion Server beyond the short README summary.
+This document provides a deeper overview of Mongoose server beyond the short README summary.
 It covers the event-driven architecture, core components, configuration, plugin model, lifecycle, and example usage.

 ## Event Processing Architecture